realJeremySun/first-web-game-lb4/blog/2019-05-21-building-an-online-game-with-loopback-4-pt4.md

 }
 ```

-You can also create your own authentication strategy.
-Or you can even use multiple strategies in one project.
+You can also create your own authentication strategy or even use multiple strategies in one project.

 #### Services